ACADEMICS AT SUMMIT

 In addition to this more individualized experience, we believe our weekly exploration classes, wonderful Wednesdays, and WIN (whatever individuals need) classes are important to the K-5 experience at Summit.

 Explorations includes music, art, PE, Spanish, library, and STEAM.
 Wonderful Wednesdays is divided between K-2 and 3-5.
 K-2 students spend an hour every Wednesday afternoon working on service projects.
 These projects have blessed so many in our community and beyond.
-3-5 students spend an hour every Wednesday in Heritage Clubs.
-This is an opportunity for students to have a hands-on experience learning about our local culture.

 WIN consists of 30 minutes every day dedicated to whatever each individual student needs to focus on in various subjects.
 If you walked into a kindergarten class during WIN, you would find 4-5 different centers all focused on math or reading, but each at different levels or working on different concepts, depending on what each student needs.
 This is the same time when any of our exceptional children will work with our EC team.